DaveChP/responsive-column-cards/about.md

 Overall, the use of offset values presents no problems, and may be simpler and clearer than using the corresponding bounding rectangle values.

+###Major Refactor
+After testing that offset widths and heights worked well, the code was modified to include them.
+Simultaneously, the entire .js was re-factored to: remove earlier experiments remove narratory comments remove development data and its reporting to the output div place the core functionality into a single function distributeCards() The refactored code was saved in a new file priority.js, and the corresponding link added from index.html. priority.js SUPERSEDES responsive.js (now redundant and will be deleted prior to commit).
+Index.html was modified to remove the output div and other superfluous parts.
+Lastly, styles.css was cleaned up, removing obsolete blocks, commented parts , irrelevant selectors.
+Commit.